yvrjprshr/sde-sheet/os.md

 3) IOS

-# What are the most popular operating systems?
+# What are the functions of operating systems?

 - Provide Interface